blues/sparrow-reference-web-app/DEVELOPMENT.md

 Prisma reads from the `.env` file, and Next.js reads from the `.env.local` file when running locally for development, hence the reason these variables are needed in both places to work.

+> **Beware checking .env with sensitive variables into source control!**
+>
+> Although necessary for the local database setup, please be sure not to commit your personal Postgres connections via the `.env` file to GitHub - it is _not_ .gitignored.

 Additionally, set these two variables using the `export` command on macOS/Linux, and the [`set` command on Windows](https://www.prisma.io/docs/guides/development-environment/environment-variables/managing-env-files-and-setting-variables#manually-set-an-environment-variable-on-a-windows-system).
 Stop your currently running Sparrow app, and run the following commands in that same terminal instance.

 ```